-The training will be organized by faculty of Divecha Centre for Climate Change, Centre for Atmospheric and Oceanic Sciences at Indian Institute of Science and University of Iceland, Reykjavik, Iceland.
+The training will be organized by faculty of Divecha Centre for Climate Change, Centre for Atmospheric and Oceanic Sciences at Indian Institute of Science.
 In addition, well know scientists working in the field of cryosphere and remote sensing will be invited as a guest faculty.